Psiphon-Inc/psiphon-automation/README.md

 TODO

-- Polipo doesn't detect when a split-tunnel rules file is overwritten.
-So if someone uses Psiphon 3 from Country A, then travels to Country B, the first time they use Psiphon 3 in Country B they will still be using split tunnel rules for Country A.  At the start of the session, we should make sure that no route file exists.

 - HTTPS requests to server aren't tunneled through VPN.
 Ever.
 This is very bad.
   But the fix is probably very hard.
 The real fix for this might have to wait.
   - What will happen now (if HTTPS is blocked) -- which might be acceptable: